Japan–South Korea trade dispute: November 2020

 South Korea and Japan had signed the Regional Comprehensive Economic Partnership, a free-trade agreement between 15 countries in the Asia-Pacific region.
 As a multinational trade deal, the RCEP represents the first free-trade agreement between the two countries, as 83% of tariffs are eliminated.

-South Korea has made several overtures to Japan following Joe Biden's election in the 2020 US presidential election.
+South Korea made several overtures to Japan following Joe Biden's election in the 2020 US presidential election.
 On November 9, the head of the South Korean National Intelligence Service traveled to Tokyo as a presidential envoy.
 In mid-November, a seven-member delegation from the Korea-Japan Parliamentarians' Union headed by Kim Jin-pyo met with Suga and parliamentarian counterparts in Tokyo, and agreed to establish cooperation committees on the Tokyo Olympics, COVID-19 pandemic response, and sports and cultural exchange.

 On November 23, 2020, President Moon Jae-in appointed Kang Chang-il as the new ambassador to Japan.
-The appointment of Kang reflects Moon's willingness to improve bilateral relations following Yoshihide Suga's appointment as Prime Minister.
-Kang has pledged to make every effort to improve and normalize relations between South Korea and Japan.
-He has relayed Moon's statement that the two governments should prepare solutions to the pending problems through dialog and that they should cooperate where possible, including on the Tokyo Olympic Games.
+The appointment of Kang reflected Moon's willingness to improve bilateral relations following Yoshihide Suga's appointment as Prime Minister.
+Kang pledged to make every effort to improve and normalize relations between South Korea and Japan.
+He relayed Moon's statement that the two governments should prepare solutions to the pending problems through dialog and that they should cooperate where possible, including on the Tokyo Olympic Games.

 On November 30, WTO largely backed Japan in several claims in a ruling against South Korea's 16-year-old antidumping duties on Japanese stainless steel bars, though some aspects were ruled in favor of South Korea.
-South Korea has stated it would appeal the ruling, however the WTO's appeals body is currently paralyzed and unable to hear cases.
+South Korea stated it would appeal the ruling, however the WTO's appeals body was paralyzed at the time and unable to hear cases.

-Following his victory in the 2020 US presidential election, US President-elect Joe Biden has pledged to rebuild alliances and partnerships, including the conflict between Japan and South Korea.
+Following his victory in the 2020 US presidential election, US President-elect Joe Biden pledged to rebuild alliances and partnerships, including the conflict between Japan and South Korea.